phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

   labelContent: 'My Radio Button Group',
   descriptionContent: 'This is a radio button group that provides options for something.'
 } );

+// optional context responses that describe the result of the changing Property someProperty.lazyLink( value => {
+  myRadioButtonGroup.alertDescriptionUtterance( value );
+} );
 ```

 Here is an example of using the options for a sun/Slider: